 Photo: Pixabay / Pexels / Image For Representation Only

 Baisakhi, one of the most significant harvest festivals in Himachal Pradesh, marks the Punjabi New Year and the arrival of the harvest season.
 Celebrated in mid-April, this festival is synonymous with joy, feasting, and traditional folk dances like bhangra and giddha.
 In Himachal Pradesh, Baisakhi is also a time for religious observance, with people visiting local temples and gurdwaras to offer thanks for a bountiful harvest.
-The festival is celebrated with great enthusiasm, particularly in the Kangra, Una, and Solan districts.
+It is among the most vibrant places to visit in Himachal in April, especially in Kangra, Una, and Solan districts.

 Celebrated In: April